Wasserstein Adversarial Regularization (WAR) on label noise: Experiments

 \subsection{Semantic segmentation of aerial images}

-\paragraph{Datasets and noisy labels simulations.} In this experiment we consider the task of assigning every pixel of an aerial image to an urban land use category.
-We considered a widely used remote sensing benchmark, the ISPRS Vaihingen semantic labeling dataset\footnote{http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html}.
+\paragraph*{{\bfseries Datasets and noisy labels simulations}} In this experiment we consider the task of assigning every pixel of an aerial image to an urban land use category.
+We use a widely used remote sensing benchmark, the ISPRS Vaihingen semantic labeling dataset\footnote{http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html}.
 The data consist of 33 tiles (of varying sizes, for a total of $168'287'871$ pixels) acquired by an aircraft at the ground resolution of $9$cm.
 The images are true orthophotos with three spectral channels (near infrared, red, green).
 A digital surface model (DSM) and a normalized digital surface model (nDSM) are also available, making the input space $5$-dimensional.
 Among the 33 tiles, we used the initial data split (11 tiles for training, 5 for validation and 17 for testing).
-As ground truth, six land cover classes (impervious surfaces, building, low vegetation, tree, car, background/clutter) are densely annotated\sylvain{ (see Figure~\ref{fig:compGT})}{}.
+As ground truth, six land cover classes (impervious surfaces, building, low vegetation, tree, car, background/clutter) are densely annotated.

 We simulated label noise by swapping labels at the object level rather than flipping single pixels.
 An object is the connected component of pixels sharing the same label.
 We also focused on plausible labeling errors: for instance, a car could be mislabeled to an impervious surface, but not to a building or a tree.
 Following this methodology, a third of the connected components had the label flipped.
-An example of the corrupted data is shown in Figure \ref{fig:compGT} in the supplementary material (\ref{app:noise_rs}).
+An example of the corrupted label data is shown in Figure \ref{fig:compGT}.

-\paragraph{Model.} We used a U-Net architecture \citep{ronneberger2015u}, modified to take the 5 channels input data as inputs.
-More details about the training procedure are reported in the supplementary material \ref{app:exp_details}.
+\paragraph*{{\bfseries Model}} We used a U-Net architecture \cite{ronneberger2015u}, modified to take the 5 channels input data as inputs.
+More details about the training procedure are reported in the supplementary material.
+This architecture has been shown to perform well on the semantic segmentation task in general, and on this dataset in particular \cite{xu2018building}.
 Using this methodology, we obtain an overall accuracy on the clean data of 83.89\%, which is close to the state of the art for this dataset.